West Coast Swing: History

 "West Coast Swing" as a synonym for "Western swing" appears in a 1961 dance book.
 The name was used in an advertisement by ballroom dancer Skippy Blair circa 1958–1962.
 However, the term wasn't incorporated into mainstream swing circles until the late 1960s.
 Blair preferred the name "West Coast Swing" because of the ambiguous meaning of "Western" (in dance, usually referring to country and western), as distinguished from "West Coast," referring to California, where the style was actually developed.
 Blair credits Jim Bannister, editor of the Herald American newspaper in Downey, California, for suggesting the name West Coast Swing.

 While teenagers preferred to dance freestyle through a constantly changing succession of discotheque social dance fads during the 1960s, adults kept swing alive.
 In the mid-1970s, the advent of disco music revitalized partner dancing.
 In California, West Coast Swing was one of the popular dances of the era.
 By 1978, "California Swing" had developed as a variation of West Coast Swing, with styling that Blair wrote was "considered more UP, with a more Contemporary flavor."
 By 1978 GSDTA had "some 200 or more patterns and variations" for West Coast Swing."

 In 1988, West Coast Swing was pronounced the Official State Dance of California.

+When Disco fell out of favor, West Coast Swing was one of the dances done in country western bars in Los Angeles. and an instructional booklet for the dance was advertised with a heading of "Cowboy Dancing!".

 By the 1990s country western dancers were dancing West Coast Swing to contemporary country western songs.